 Can help with muscle pains and arthritis.
-Of all spices it has the highest amount of antioxidants.
-It contains eugenol, which has mild anesthetic benefit.
+Of all spices, it has the highest amount of antioxidants.
+It contains eugenol, which has a mild anesthetic benefit.

 Useful for toothaches, gum pain, and sore throats anise is just overall great for you.
 It can even help with respiratory ailments such as asthma and bronchitis.
 Studies also show that can help eliminate intestinal parasites, fungi, and bacteria.